-Who are not eligible for the student loan interest deduction ?
+Who is not eligible for the student loan interest deduction?

-In following situations , you can not claim deduction on account of interest paid on qualified student loan
+In the following situations, you can not claim a deduction on account of interest paid on a qualified student loan

 - Your (filing status is single, head of household, or qualifying widow) modified adjusted gross income is more than $85,000 and that limit is $170,000 if married and filing a joint return